anuvyklack/pretty-fold.nvim/README.md

 ### `comment_signs`

 Table with comment signs additional to the value of `&commentstring` option.
 Add additional comment signs only when you really need them.
-Otherwise, this gives computational overhead without any benefits.
+Otherwise, they give computational overhead without any benefits.

 Example for Lua.
 Default `&commentstring` value for Lua is: `'--'`.